sroccaserra/learning-next-js/README.md

 > In Next.js, you can run code at the Edge with Middleware, and soon with React
 > Server Components.

+> You should not fetch an API Route from getStaticProps or getStaticPaths.
+> Instead, write your server-side code directly in getStaticProps or
+> getStaticPaths (or call a helper function).

 ## References

 - Getting started with Next.js ~ <https://nextjs.org/learn/foundations/from-react-to-nextjs/getting-started-with-nextjs>